-The foremost step in merchant onboarding KYC is document check or Customer Due Diligence check, also known as CDD process.
-It can be done using either individual KYC form or Business KYC form:
+The foremost step in merchant onboarding KYC is a document check or Customer Due Diligence check, also known as the CDD process.
+It can be done using either an individual KYC form or a Business KYC form:

 The next step is to do a background check, most organizations build an internal merchant onboarding policy for this step.
 The aim of conducting a background check is to verify the nature, purpose, and bona fides of a prospective client’s business.

 Background research and merchant screening include running a series of tests such as licensing and registration checks, and credit checks.
 Combining that with verifying publicly available information such as business listings, reviews, and other activities can offer a better idea of how the merchant works.
 This background check and screening allows for reduced risks.